DariuszPorowski/github-action-gitleaks/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/DariuszPorowski/github-action-gitleaks)](https://github.com/DariuszPorowski/github-action-gitleaks/releases)

-This GitHub Action provides a way to run [Gitleaks](https://github.com/zricethezav/gitleaks) in your CI/CD workflow.
+This GitHub Action allows you to run [Gitleaks](https://github.com/zricethezav/gitleaks) in your CI/CD workflow.

 > NOTE: v2 of this GitHub Action supports only the latest version of Gitleaks from v8 release.